Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 that canonical content RAG has advanced.
 Reset removes that transient outcome from the same presentation state.

-The full filter panel provides independent **Question review outcome** and **Answer review outcome** facets.
+The full filter panel provides independent review-outcome facets for question content, question images, answer content, and answer images.
 They classify only exact current-state outcomes.
 They contain only canonical review values, presented as **Pending** for `PRNS` or no exact outcome, **Approved** for `PRG`, **Reviewed (Comments)** for `PRCR`, **Ready For Review** for `PRCC`, **Blocked** for `PRBD`, and **Coming Soon** for `PRCS`.
 A load failure is reported as unavailable and is never treated as Pending.
 There are no synthetic or inverse filter options.
-Selections within one facet use OR; question outcome, answer outcome, content-RAG, and dimensional facets combine with AND.
-The selections live in the URL as `question-review` and `answer-review` parameters.
+Selections within one facet use OR; all four outcome, RAG, and dimensional facets combine with AND.
+The selections use the URL parameters `question-review`, `question-image-review`, `answer-review`, and `answer-image-review`.

 Each top-level question heading also summarizes its exact current question and answer activity.
 Actionable outcomes use the same semantic label and colour